TRAIL WORK NOTICE

 Año Nuevo Point Trail will be undergoing Accessibility Improvements.
 The purpose is to maximize the quality of the outdoor experience offered to trail users with disabilities, by constructing a path of travel that is barrier free.
 Work will include constructing reroutes, retainer walls, overlooks and picnic area as well as installing viewing scopes, interpretive panels and benches.
 Along with providing greater access this project will address poorly eroded trail bed by filling and reshaping for proper drainage and rehabilitating segments no longer needed.

-Project is anticipated to take 10 months over 3 seasons (June – September); estimated completion fall 2016.
+Project began in 2014 and is anticipated to take 10 months over 3 seasons (June – September); estimated completion fall 2016.
 Periodically, sections of trail will be closed and detours established during construction.
 For your safety please be aware of crews working with tools & equipment.

 Marine Education Center Trails